CE-Programming/CEmu/README.md

   `export PATH=<path to Qt directory>/bin:$PATH`
   You may need to run this command under linux as well: `sudo apt-get install git qt5-default`

-* If you're on macOS or Linux and use Qt Creator, you may need to launch it from the terminal to avoid potential pkgconfig-related issues (for instance, not correctly finding libpng).
+* If you're on macOS or Linux and use Qt Creator, you may need to launch it from the terminal to avoid potential pkg-config issues (for instance, not correctly finding libpng).

 * If you're on macOS, CEmu might not launch from Qt Creator, with the default settings.
 You should then untick some checkboxes in the [project's settings](https://i.imgur.com/44zwQMU.png).